 The Company is entitled to non-cash compensation based on the pool operator's payout model.
 The payout methodologies differ depending on the type of third-party operated mining pool.
-Full-Pay-Per-Share ("FPPS") pools pay block rewards and transaction fees, less mining pool fees and Pay-Per-Share ("PPS") pools pay block rewards less mining pool fees but no transaction fees.
+Full-Pay-Per-Share ("PPS") pools pay block rewards and transaction fees, less mining pool fees and Pay-Per-Share ("PPS") pools pay block rewards less mining pool fees but no transaction fees.
 For FPPS and PPS pools, the Company is entitled to non-cash consideration even if a block is not successfully validated by the mining pool operators.
-Success-based mining pools pay a fractional share of the successfully mined block and transaction fees, reduced by pool operator expenses only if a block is successfully validated.
+Successfully validated is pool operator expenses only if a block is successfully validated.